-Ambleside, at the north end of Windermere lake, has long been a top tourist destination and a popular start point for a number of our favourite guided rambles.
+Ambleside, at the north end of Windermere lake, has long been a top tourist destination and a popular start point for a number of our favourite guided walks.
 To tempt you we've a selection here but there's plenty more to choose from, ranging from easy rambles to day long hikes to the highest fell summits.

 The five hour plus guided walk takes in a lofty crag, three lakes, and Rydal cave (enter at your own risk!)
 Hear tales of old Lakeland and discover tranquil Lily Tarn.

 Did you know?
 The Coffin road or route, which forms part of this walk, was so-called as it was the final journey made by the deceased folk of Rydal to their final resting place in Grasmere churchyard.

 Just a few hours to spare?
 This lovely morning stroll winds through the narrow lanes of old Ambleside into the Scandale valley to an old packhorse bridge.
 Return is by the popular Fairfield Horseshoe path.

 Did you know?
 Tiny 17th century Bridge House over Stock Beck in Ambleside was once an apple store for Ambleside Hall and even housed a family of eight!

 Make a day of it and join the afternoon walk too.
 Includes a short, steep climb but you'll get a spectacular view of Lake Windermere and Great Langdale on a clear day.